Seokyoung-Hwang-AI/Bank-Churn-Prediction-Ensemble/README.md

 ---

 ## 📖 Project Overview
 This project focuses on identifying high-risk customers who are likely to churn (exit) from a bank.
-It was originally developed as a graduation assignment at **Korea National Open University (KNOU)** and has been significantly enhanced using advanced ensemble techniques and automated pipelines.
+It was originally developed as a final project at **Korea National Open University (KNOU)** in Nov 2025 and has been significantly enhanced using advanced ensemble techniques and automated pipelines.

 ## 🛠 Tech Stack
 - **Language:** Python 3.x